What is the Imagely Fund?

 Updates and Changes to the Grant

-As this is only the sixth cycle for this grant, some small changes in procedures may be necessary.
-Imagely reserves the right to amend grant rules and submission guidelines for the Imagely Fund.
+As this is only the seventh cycle for this grant, some small changes in procedures may be necessary.
+Imagely reserves the ongoing right to amend grant rules and submission guidelines for the Imagely Fund.

 All entrants by their participation, agree to be bound by these Official Rules.
 Imagely reserves the right to disqualify any entrant who violates these rules, and any subsequent entries of the disqualified entrant.
 The laws of the United States apply to and govern this grant award and any claims must be raised and resolved in the United States.
 Additionally, entrants and the grant recipient agree to release, discharge, and hold harmless Imagely, Imagely Fund, and Imagely Fund Judges, their affiliates, officers, directors and employees from any liability, claims, or damages arising out of their participation in the promotion and the acceptance, use, misuse, or possession of any grant.
 All grant recipients, by accepting the grant, agree to the use of their name or likeness for advertising or publicity purposes without compensation, and upon request, to provide consent to such use in writing.